 Online Training Programs in Gerontology

-Online graduate certificate programs can be completed in one year; however, individuals who want a lighter course load can extend the program to two years.
-In some cases, several universities combine a program, allowing students to take courses from educators who are the most knowledgeable in the field of gerontology.
+Online graduate certificate programs typically can be completed in one year; however, individuals who want a lighter course load might be able to extend the program to two years.
+In some cases, several universities come together to offer a program, allowing students to take courses from educators who are the most knowledgeable in the field of gerontology.

 Graduate-level programs typically require applicants to have a bachelor's degree in a related area.
-Individuals interested in taking stand-alone courses may be able to do so as non-degree seeking students; however, instructor approval may be required.
+Individuals interested in taking stand-alone courses might be able to do so as non-degree seeking students; however, instructor approval might be required.

-In a graduate certificate program, students may complete gerontology courses related to a specific field, such as public health, law, social work, nursing or rehabilitation.
-Sample course titles are listed below:
+In a graduate certificate program, students might complete gerontology courses related to a specific field, such as public health, law, social work, nursing or rehabilitation.
+Some sample course titles are listed below:

 - Healthcare and the elderly